dylanhutching/MAD-Project/README.md

 This Project is a Task Manager App with the following features:

----Create a task (assign it a name, assign it a category, set a priority, and set a due date).
+-Create a task (assign it a name, assign it a category, set a priority, and set a due date).

 -Delete a task by swiping the task right.